 No attendance or regular contact is required, and all study requirements are completed either via correspondence and/or online submission.

 Regular attendance is not required, but student attends the institution face to face on an agreed schedule for purposes of supervision and/or instruction.

 Multiple modes of delivery.
 Unit includes a mix of online and on-campus study requirements.
 On campus attendance for some activities is required to complete this unit.

 - 6 points

-Availability Location Mode Semester 2 UWA School of Dentistry, PathWest Laboratories Multi-mode
+Availability Location Mode Semester 2 UWA School of Dentistry, PathWest Laboratories Face to face

 - This unit is taken as part of the Graduate Diploma in Forensic Odontology.
 It provides an overview of dental materials and their forensic application, prosthetic techniques, recording of bone, teeth and soft tissue injuries, age estimation, bite mark analysis, super-imposition, facial-approximation, a mock mass disaster exercise, the computer collection, storage, transmission and retrieval of dental data and a case presentation by students of their own research and casework.

 - Unit Coordinator(s)